StickOnAStick/StickOnAStick/README.md

 # About Me:
-👨‍💻 I'm currently working on U-FI, an AI-powered financial manager.
+👨‍💻 I'm currently working on HearSay, a B2B sentiment-analysis software.

 ## 🌐 Socials: